 Each day requires your time to analyze the market.
 Because news makes the market move, it’s important to consider the economic developments going on around the world and to make it part of your daily routine.

-Four things to consider in your market analysis:
+Five things to consider in your market analysis:

 1. FX Market Developments